-And then suddenly, the power of history seizes you by force: what exists today has not always been so.
-And so
+And then suddenly, the power of history seizes you by

+force: what exists today has not always been so.
+And therefore it can change, for the better or for the worse.

 This is an essential step in awareness - realising that architects, planners, surveyors, engineers... are able to intervene in history and make it change.